MayaIsla/ivantiGenerator/README.md

 # Readme
 Runs a search in the Ivanti ticketing system for an open ticket.
 Then uses win32 outlook client package to sync to a local Outlook account.
-Sends output JSON from the Ivanti Service Manager API in the body of the email if necessary.
+Sends output JSON from the Ivanti Service Manager API in the body of the email if necessary. *Update 10/3/2022 Added PS1 code for easy streamline without installing python/packages.*

 This is what the Outlook client response would look like when there are live tickets open in the queue: